SPEC v2.1 — Sealed Mode

 7.3 Receipt page exposure (sealed mode)

 This section applies to mirror submissions only.
-Blind submissions (§11) do not produce a /receipt/<bundle_id> page on the notary host: there is no server-side bundle and no sidecar to render from.
+Blind submissions (§11) do not produce a /proof/<proof_id> page on the notary host: there is no server-side bundle and no sidecar to render from.

-The public receipt page at /receipt/<bundle_id> for a sealed bundle SHOWS:
+The public proof page at /proof/<proof_id> (legacy /receipt/<bundle_id>) for a sealed bundle SHOWS:

 The page MUST NOT show: